 Save and close the file.

 docker-compose.yml file to create a containerized web server environment that will serve it.
-In the next step, we’ll bring this environment up with Docker Compose.
+In the next step, you’ll bring this environment up with Docker Compose.

-docker-compose.yml file in place, we can now execute Docker Compose to bring our environment up.
+docker-compose.yml file in place, you can now execute Docker Compose to bring your environment up.
 The following command will download the necessary Docker images, create a container for the

 web service, and run the containerized environment in background mode: